josephsaldutti1/happy-birthday-social-club/README.md

 The signature is needed to login.
 This signature will not change for your account unless we change the message you are required to sign ("HappyBirthdaySocialClub").
 You can store the signature for re-use if you would not like to go through these steps each time you login.
 Note that anyone who is able to find this signature will be able to use it to log in to HBSC provided they know your address or public key as well.
 However, someone with this signature and/or your address or public key will NOT be able to access your private key or tamper with your wallet.

-If the wallet does not pr, the user will need to know their private key and follow the steps below:
+The user will need to know their private key and follow the steps below:

 Install node.js